smastrom/react-rating/README.md

 - **Use any SVG**: No headaches, icon fonts or packages to install in order to use your favorite vectors.
 - Highly customizable: behavior, colors, transitions and much more.
 - Fully responsive and mobile-first
-- Fully accessible with keyboard navigation and custom labels
+- Fully accessible with keyboard navigation and custom/default labels
 - Works both on the server and the client
 - Fully typed with IntelliSense infos and autocomplete
 - Dependency-free, ~3.6Kb gzipped.